 Sovereign Health CEO Tonmoy Sharma was left shaking his head in June 2017 following the raids that federal and state authorities had conducted on the healthcare provider’s treatment facilities in California.
 Agents swooped down on Sovereign offices in Culver City, Palm Desert, and San Clemente, and used force to gain their way in, but no arrests were made.

-The agents had intended to serve warrants that alleged financial and other irregularities, but according to Dr. Sharma, the use of “shock and awe” during the operations amounted to an outright exaggeration.
+The agents had intended to serve warrants that alleged financial and other irregularities, but according to Dr. Tonmoy Sharma, author, and mental health specialist, the use of “shock and awe” during the operations amounted to an outright exaggeration.
 He made clear that Sovereign would surely cooperate with authorities, so the harassment that the raiding parties carried out was totally uncalled for.

 The forceful raid left Sovereign treatment personnel, and patients in shock, which Dr. Sharma said could have been avoided had the deployed agents performed their duties with minimum respect and courtesy.